thomastremlett/rot8/README.md

 # rot8

+Just a small fork to add a rotation hook, useful for my x1 yoga gen6

 ## automatic display rotation using built-in accelerometer

 Automatic rotate modern Linux desktop screen and input devices.
 Handy for